-As noted above, Profire identified and contacted over 100 suppliers of products and materials that may contain Conflict Minerals and less than 30% of the suppliers responded to its request for information.
-The suppliers who did respond represent roughly 66% of Profire's total inventory at the time of this report.
+As noted above, Profire identified and contacted over 100 suppliers of products and materials that may contain Conflict Minerals and roughly 25% of the suppliers responded to its request for information.
+Profire followed up with vendors when it did not receive a response from the supplier.
+The suppliers who did respond represent over 55% of Profire's total inventory at the time of this report.